bandprotocol/bandchain-docs-archived/docs/integration-tools/pricefeedx/getting-started.md

 ### Config proposal voting period

-To expedite the testing of the pricefeedx module, modify the default voting period to 40 seconds by incorporating this code in `example/config.yml`.
+To expedite the testing of the pricefeed module, modify the default voting period to 40 seconds by incorporating this code in `example/config.yml`.

 ```
 ...